novitayldbrs/Project_Portfolio/README.md

 * Customer churn is impoartant to predict in terms of used as an indicator of customer satisfaction.One company can improve quality that need to be explored
 * Algorithm used: Random Forest Classifier, Logistic Regression, Gradient Boosting Classifier
 * Use F-1 Score to measure the accuracy of each model
+* Find out that Logistic Regression is an effective model to use